2.2.2 Spin Representations#

 Summary#

-• Spin is intrinsic angular momentum with no classical analog; the spin quantum number \(s\) is fixed per particle species.
+• Spin is intrinsic angular momentum with fixed quantum number \(s\) per species; spin-statistics theorem connects integer spin to bosons, half-integer to fermions.

 Homework#